David A. White, Composer

 The music of William A.R.
 May (1988) has been described as "bold," "exciting," written with "attention to detail" & "tonal clarity."
 A youthful native of Atlanta, Georgia, this eclectic artist has already achieved much in the way of musical success.

 Born into a musical family, William began his formal studies, at the age of 9.
-As a member of the Stephenson K-12 cluster of schools, in Dekalb County, Ga. one early instance of success occurred in 2006, when his composition "Jaguar Pride" was selected as the official Alma Mater of his high school (*).
+A product of Clayton & Dekalb Counties, Ga. his early composition "Jaguar Pride" was selected in 2006 as the official Alma Mater of his high school (*).
 In 2010, William earned his Bachelor’s Degree in music from Columbus State University, studying composition with Dr. Alfred Cohen.
 He attained his Master’s Degree, in 2014, from Georgia State University, studying with Dr. Nickitas Demos (**).
 His early work, “Fanfare for Six Horns”, received its premier performance at his alma mater, Columbus State, before going on to become a 2nd place National Prizewinner in the 2009 Music Teachers National Association Competition for Young Composers (***).
 Recently, "The Music Box: Fantasy for Orchestra" received international recognition with the Sphinx Organization & the New York Philharmonic Orchestra, as a finalist in the inaugural 2022 Juilliard Composing Inclusion Initiative.
 Additionally, the same work was chosen as a finalist in the 2023 EarShot Composers Initiative, in collaboration with the Dallas Symphony Orchestra, and American Composers Orchestra.

 Over the years, he has written music for a number of venues, including music festivals, recitals, competitions, workshops, and weddings; today, his music continues to receive performances throughout the United States, and around the world.
 In December of 2021, William was commissioned by Dr. Shauna Thompson, Dr. Corey Mackey, & Texas Christian University, to premier an original work entitled “On Paper: Duo for Flute & Clarinet” at the 2022 Texas Music Educator’s Association Convention, in San Antonio, TX.
-A moment of particular significance occurred in April 2022, as William had the honor of conducting the Master’s Recital of one of his earliest childhood mentors/music instructors: Grammy-Nominated Composer & Performer, Rick Callier.
-Currently, he is writing for performers & educators alike, such as Quentin Goins (Stephenson High School Wind Ensemble) & Dr. Isrea Butler (Trombone), along with an upcoming major commission with Clarinetist Mark Allen, Co-sponsored by the Memphis Black Arts Alliance.
+Currently, he is writing for performers & educators alike, such as Alphonso Counts (Towers High School Symphonic Band) & James Miller (Flute), along with an upcoming major commission with Clarinetist Mark Allen, Co-sponsored by the Memphis Black Arts Alliance.
 In March of 2023, several of his works received performances by organizations across the country, including the Seattle Symphony Horns & the Atlanta Contemporary Ensemble.

 In addition to composing, William’s skills as an arranger and orchestrator remain highly sought-after, along the Eastern coast.
 He has arranged a number of pieces for chamber ensemble, orchestra, wind band, marching band, Jazz Band, and Gospel choir.
 In 2017, William made his first foray into writing music for film, creating incidental music for a “practice reel” sample of the film “2012” (directed by Roland Emmerich).
 In 2018, he created an arrangement of Oscar-Winner Ludwig Göransson’s opening theme to the Marvel film “Black Panther” (Directed by Ryan Coogler), entitled "Fanfare Wakanda," for marching band.
 Additionally, he was commissioned, in 2019, by Maestro T.C.
 Spivey Hall & the Klarigarden Honors Ensemble to create an arrangement of Puccini’s “Nessun Dorma” for Harp, Clarinet Choir, and Soprano.